ZhangYizhe/ML-AndrewNg/README.md

 # ML-AndrewNg
-This project aimed to complete all courses of Machine Learing by Andrew Ng.
-I summaried all knowledge in the file named Summary.
-These note files point all important content and include all formulas.
+This project aimed to complete all courses of Machine Learning by Andrew Ng.
+I summarised all knowledge in the file named Summary.
+These note files point all-important content and include all formulas.

 https://www.coursera.org/learn/machine-learning